Katikkiro of Buganda: Powers and responsibilities

 The Katikkiro has always held immense influence within the Kingdom's governmental structure.
 The authority of the Katikkiro is symbolized by the Ddamula stick, which is given to him by the Kabaka as a tool to 'kulamula' (rule over) in the kingdom on his behalf.
 The core responsibilities of the Katikkiro include presiding over the Lukiiko (Parliament) and overseeing Cabinet decisions, executing royal decrees and national programs, and supervising the County Chiefs (Abamasaza).

 Additional duties encompass guarding the royal seals and assets of the Kingdom, mobilizing the clans for cultural and national causes, and representing the Kabaka in key ceremonies and state functions.
 The Katikkiro serves as both the public face of Buganda's government and the chief strategist of its development and restoration efforts.

+Prior to 1900, the Principal leaders that governed the Buganda at the pleasure of the Kabaka were: